HiveMinds/bash-ssh-over-tor/Readme.md

 - Generates a private and public key pair on the `Leader` machine (and adds it to the ssh-agent of the `Leader` machine).
 - Gets ssh access into `Follower` over WIFI/LAN.
-- Sets up the onion domain on that `Follower` machine.
 - Copies the public key from `Leader` into `Follower`.
 - Adds the copied public key to the authorised keys in the `Follower` machine.
   The output is the onion domain over which you can SSH into the `Follower`